aspose-zip/Aspose.ZIP-API-References/english/net/aspose.zip/archiveentry/datasource/_index.md

 ---
 title: ArchiveEntry.DataSource
 second_title: Aspose.ZIP for .NET API Reference
 description: ArchiveEntry property.
-Source for the entry if the entry was added to archive not extracted
+Source for the entry if the entry was added to the archive not extracted
 type: docs
 weight: 40
 url: /net/aspose.zip/archiveentry/datasource/
 ---
 ## ArchiveEntry.DataSource property

-Source for the entry if the entry was added to archive, not extracted.
+Source for the entry if the entry was added to the archive, not extracted.

 ```csharp
 public Stream DataSource { get; }